danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 \subsubsection{Images conversion step}\label{sec:conversionProcess}

 Now we will focus on the first step of our pipeline conversion: \textit{images conversion}.\\
-First thing to do is read an image calling the \texttt{PngStack2Array3dJulia}, after that is necessary to sort the centroid array for choosing correct background and foreground pixels.
+First thing to do is read an image calling the \texttt{PngStack2Array3dJulia}.

-@D image read and centroids sort
+@D image read
 @{theImage = PngStack2Array3dJulia.pngstack2array3d(sliceDirectory,
-						startImage, endImage, centroids)
+						startImage, endImage)

-centroidsSorted = sort(vec(reshape(centroids, 1, 2)))
-background = centroidsSorted[1]
-foreground = centroidsSorted[2]
-debug(string("background = ", background, " foreground = ", foreground))
 @}

 Now we can start iterating on other blocks of the grid: